RaulCraciun93/History-of-Fashion/README.md

 The project was deployed using GitHub Pages.

   To deploy this project:
 	1. Navigate to your GitHub repository.
-	   2. Go to the “Settings” tab.
+	2. Go to the "Settings" tab.
-	   3. Scroll down to the “GitHub Pages” section.
+	3. Scroll down to the "GitHub Pages" section.
-	   4. Under “Source”, select the main branch and click “Save”.
+	4. Under "Source", select the main branch and click "Save".
 	5. Your project will be published at https://raulcraciun93.github.io/History-of-Fashion/.

 #### Credits